 How to Store Leftovers

-This simple pie can be stored for up to four days after baking.
+- Refrigerate.
+This simple pumpkin pie can be stored for up to four days after baking.
 Since the filling is made with eggs, it needs to be kept in the refrigerator.
 Just make sure to allow the pie to cool completely before covering with foil (or plastic seal) and refrigerating.

 - Prep Time: 2 hours